zoonoo/azure-docs.ko-kr/articles/remote-rendering/how-tos/unity/unity-setup.md

 RemoteManagerUnity.InitializeManager(clientInit);

 // create a frontend
-AzureFrontendAccountInfo accountInfo = new AzureFrontendAccountInfo();
+SessionConfiguration sessionConfig = new SessionConfiguration();
-// ... fill out accountInfo ...
+// ... fill out sessionConfig ...
-AzureFrontend frontend = new AzureFrontend(accountInfo);
+RemoteRenderingClient client = new RemoteRenderingClient(sessionConfig);

 // start a session
-AzureSession session = await frontend.CreateNewRenderingSessionAsync(new RenderingSessionCreationParams(RenderingSessionVmSize.Standard, 0, 30)).AsTask();
+CreateRenderingSessionResult result = await client.CreateNewRenderingSessionAsync(new RenderingSessionCreationOptions(RenderingSessionVmSize.Standard, 0, 30));
+RenderingSession session = result.Session;

 // let RemoteManagerUnity know about the session we want to use RemoteManagerUnity.CurrentSession = session;

-session.ConnectToRuntime(new ConnectToRuntimeParams());
+await session.ConnectAsync(new RendererInitOptions());

 /// When connected, load and modify content